treerachai/selfbot-6/README.md

 g/game - shows you what game you are playing (helpful if you used setgame)

-impersonate [mention or display name/nickname] - copies the avatar and displayname of a mentioned user or a user with that display name
+impersonate [mention or display name/nickname] - copies the avatar, displayname, and game of a mentioned user or a user with that display name

 Using just the prefix then a message will send the message in an embed